p2panda/aquadoggo/aquadoggo_cli/README.md

 ## Usage

 ```
-FLAGS:
-    -h, --help
-            Prints help information

-    -V, --version
-            Prints version information

-OPTIONS:
+Options:
+  -d, --data-dir <DATA_DIR>
+          Path to data folder, $HOME/.local/share/aquadoggo by default on Linux

+  -P, --http-port <HTTP_PORT>
+          Port for the http server, 2020 by default

+  -q, --quic-port <QUIC_PORT>
+          Port for the QUIC transport, 2022 by default

+  -r, --remote-node-addresses <REMOTE_NODE_ADDRESSES>
+          URLs of remote nodes to replicate with

-    -A <authors-to-replicate>...
+  -A <PUBLIC_KEYS_TO_REPLICATE>
           A collection of authors and their logs to replicate.

-            eg. -A 123abc="1 2 345" -A 456def="6 7" .. adds the authors:
+          eg. -A 123abc="1 2 345" -A 456def="6 7"
+          .. adds the authors:
           - "123abc" with log_ids 1, 2, 345
           - "456def" with log_ids 6 7

-    -d, --data-dir <data-dir>
-            Path to data folder, $HOME/.local/share/aquadoggo by default on Linux

-    -r, --remote-node-addresses <remote-node-addresses>...
-            URLs of remote nodes to replicate with
+  -m, --mdns <MDNS>
+          Enable mDNS for peer discovery over LAN (using port 5353), true by default

+          [possible values: true, false]

+      --ping <PING>
+          Enable ping for connected peers (send and receive ping packets), true by default

+          [possible values: true, false]

+  -h, --help
+          Print help (see a summary with '-h')

+  -V, --version
+          Print version
 ```

 ## Environment variables